zengularity/pr-milestone-checker/README.md

 > A GitHub App built with [Probot](https://github.com/probot/probot) that checks that all the pull requests are tagged with a GitHub milestone.

+## Usage

+When a pull request is created/updated, this application checks whether it is properly [milestoned](https://help.github.com/en/articles/about-milestones).

 ![Usage](./docs/img/usage.gif)

+> By default status is only set when the milestone is/was missing.

 ## Setup